root-project/training/BasicCourse/Exercises/Fitting/readme.md

 ## Correlation of Parameters
 The **correlatedParameters.C** is a simple macro which fits an exponential to a histogram.
 It seems that there is a problem.
 While the fit parameters look ok, the correlation matrix shows something fishy.
 Can you say what is going wrong and why?

-## Likelihood and Chi-Sqare estimators
+## Likelihood and Chi-Square estimators
 Run the macro **fitPanel.C** with this command
 ```
 root -l fitPanel.C